hadywafa/DevOps/documentations/6-ci-cd/1.GitLab/gitlab.md

 - `$CI_COMMIT_TAG`: The tag name for which the project is built.
 - `$CI_PIPELINE_SOURCE`: The event that triggered the pipeline (e.g., `push`, `merge_request_event`, `schedule`).
 - `$CI_COMMIT_REF_NAME`: The branch or tag name for which the project is built.

+#### Predefined Behaviors

+In GitLab CI/CD, the `when` keyword is used to specify the conditions under which a job should run.
+Here are the available when behaviors along with their definitions:

+- **on_success**: Runs the job only when the previous job or stage completes successfully.
+- **on_failure**: Runs the job only when the previous job or stage fails.
+- **always**: Runs the job unconditionally, regardless of the outcome of previous jobs or changes in the repository.
+- **manual**: Requires manual intervention to trigger the job.
+It does not automatically run based on pipeline events or conditions.
+- **delayed**: Runs the job after a specified delay.
+This delay can be configured using the delay keyword within the job definition.

+    ```yml
+    deploy_job:
+    stage: deploy
+    script:
+        - echo "Deploying the project"
+    when: delayed
+    start_in: 1 hour
+    ```